Who Wears Scleral Lenses?

 - Consistency: Patients with irregular or misshapen corneas may find it difficult to wear soft contact lenses since they sit directly on the cornea.
 Sclerals reach over to the sclera (white part of the eye), avoiding the cornea completely.

 - Cost-Effectiveness: Although scleral lenses usually cost more than basic soft lenses, they provide longer-term financial value.
 If your vision insurance plan includes contact lenses, the cost will be significantly reduced.
 Unlike traditional soft lenses, there is no need to continuously purchase lens solution and replacement lenses every few months.
 In the long run, it’s better value for your money.

 - Durability: Scleral lenses’ rigid materials are breathable for proper air flow and long-lasting wear.
 Soft contact lenses, on the other hand, when overused, can lead to eye infections or worse!

 - Sharper Vision: The smooth ocular surface functions as a replacement for the cornea, resulting in sharper, clearer vision.
 Like a camera focuses on the fine details of an image, sclerals give you improved visual acuity and sharp focus.

 - Tailor-Made for YOU: No two patients are alike, and neither are the shapes of their eyes.
 Each person’s cornea has unique curves and contours.
-Those with corneal irregularities require a more specialized, custom-fitting to ensure the best fit for visual clarity.
+Those with corneal irregularities require a more customized, custom-fitting to ensure the best fit for visual clarity.
 To do so, will create a digital map of your cornea through a process called “corneal topography”.
 The doctor uses a computerized system to take exact measurements of the cornea.
 This process ensures that the scleral lenses will allow the right amount of light in, giving you superior vision.

 Scleral Lenses For Eye Disorders And Diseases